MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-plan-recruit-workforce-overview.md

-﻿---
+---
-title: Plan and recruit your workforce
+title: Plan and recruit your workforce overview
 description: Read about the business process area for planning and recruiting your workforce in Dynamics 365. ms.date: 07/11/2023 ms.topic: conceptual